U.S. Department of State Seal

 Find information on dual nationalityprevention of international child abduction, and customs regulations on our website.

-• a passport that is valid for at least one month beyond the date of your intended stay;
+• A passport that is valid for at least one month beyond the date of your intended stay.

-• evidence of onward/return transportation.
+• Evidence of onward/return transportation.

 You only need a visa if:

-Since the imposition of the National Security Law on June 30, 2020, the People’s Republic of China (PRC) has demonstrated an intent to use the law to target a broad range of activities such as acts of secession, subversion, terrorism, and collusion with foreign entities.
-The National Security Law also covers offenses committed by non-Hong Kong SAR residents or organizations outside of the Hong Kong SAR, which could subject U.S. citizens who have been publicly critical of the PRC and/or the administration of the Hong Kong SAR to a heightened risk of arrest, detention, expulsion, or prosecution.
-Mainland PRC security forces, including an Office for Safeguarding National Security, now operate in Hong Kong and are not subject to oversight by the Hong Kong SAR judiciary.
+Since the imposition of the National Security Law (NSL) on June 30, 2020, the PRC has targeted a broad range of activities it classifies as secession, subversion, terrorism, and collusion with foreign entities under the NSL.
+In 2024, the Hong Kong government enacted the Safeguarding National Security Ordinance (SNSO), which codified offenses for treason, sedition, theft of “state secrets,” and external interference.
+These laws purport to cover offenses regardless of citizenship or location, which could subject U.S. citizens who have been publicly critical of the PRC and/or the administration of Hong Kong to a heightened risk of arrest, detention, expulsion, or prosecution.
+U.S. citizens could be subject to arbitrary enforcement of local laws, including in relation to exit bans.
+On multiple occasions, Hong Kong authorities have offered cash awards that unjustly target overseas democracy advocates, including a U.S. citizen and other individuals based in the United States.
+PRC security forces operate in Hong Kong and are not subject to oversight by the Hong Kong judiciary.

 If you decide to travel to Hong Kong: